 A list of CEs and schools that are potentially eligible to operate CEP will be posted on this webpage by April 15 of each year.

-for the list of potentially eligible districts and schools.
+for the list of potentially eligible districts.

 Technical assistance is available by contacting your regional education service center.
 You may also request technical assistance via email at NSLP-SBP.Bops@TexasAgriculture.gov